whanley/RDF-tutorial/tutorial-text.md

 X As recorded by Rev'd Dr. S C Ewing ex US Consular Agent on the 20th day of June 1888
 ```

-One could even record the checks, circles, and crosses pencilled in on the left, even if their meaning is uncertain.
-The names would be searchable in a document.
-But statistics and other data work would have to be produced manually or using Python searches for standard expressions and the like.
-But this serial data was already a database when it was produced more than a century ago, and it makes sense to transcribe it as data.
+You could even record the checks, circles, and crosses pencilled in on the left, even if their meaning is uncertain.
+The names would be searchable in a document; statistics and other data work would have to be undertaken manually or using Python scripts.
+But this serial data was _already a database_ when it was produced more than a century ago, and it makes sense to transcribe it as data.
 So, how do we do this?

-# Making a Database: the Tabular, Relational, and Hierarchical Options
+# The tabular, relational, and hierarchical options
 The first approach to consider is to make a table out of this information, like so:

-{% include figure.html src="../images/filename" caption="Table rendering of data" %}
+{% include figure.html src="../images/spreadsheet-eg.png" caption="Tabular rendering of data" %}

 It's not clear how many columns to create, or which columns are appropriate, even for this single page.
-As it is, there are 30 columns [count], and some information is still hidden.
+As it is, there are two dozen columns, and some information is still hidden.
 Other pages of the register introduce still more categories.
 A complete table would have many dozens of columns.

-A second option is to turn the information into a relational database, in Filemaker or Access.
-Each head of household (four on this page) would have his or her own subsidiary table, listing information about his or her household.
+A second option is to turn the information into a relational database, for instance using Filemaker or Access.
+Each of the four heads of household on this page would have his or her own subsidiary table, listing information about his or her household.

 A third option would be to encode the page above using XML tags, marking information for machine extraction and counting using Python, for example.
 This would require the development of an elaborate and customized schema, however.
 The document would have to be carefully and consistently encoded in order to permit searches that would reveal, for example, the median number of children per household.